zazawertuy/Moral-ties/README.md

 # Moral ties
-Code for the article "Moral Ties, Peer Pressure and Social Norms of Cooperation"
+Code for the article "Moral Ties, Peer Pressure and Social Norms of Cooperation".

 # Abstract
 We present an analytical framework for studying the influence of networks on the adherence to social norms as a